matto2/matt-blog/fun/index.md

 # Fun Stuff!

 Thanks for sticking with me this far!
-Here's where I'm sharing extremely amature home videos from my youth 😊 - Some of these started out as 3.5" super-8 reels that I converted to VHS a very long time ago (that's when the cheesy musak was added by the transfer service).
+Here's where I'm sharing extremely amature home videos from my youth 😊 - Some of these started out as 3.5" super-8 reels that I converted to VHS a very long time ago (that's when musak was added by the transfer service).

 [• A young Superman... ~14?](/img/superman.mp4)
 [• Aquaboy kills a shark!](/img/aquaboy.mp4)